Ezola Foster: Congressional run

 Foster ran for Congress in the June 5, 2001, special election in California's 32nd district to replace deceased representative Julian Dixon as the Reform Party candidate and garnered 1.5% of the vote.

 Personal life

 Foster was Catholic.
 Her first marriage ended in annulment, she said, when she found out that her husband was a convicted felon.
-Later, in 1977, she married Chuck Foster, a truck driver.
+In 1977 she married Chuck Foster, a truck driver.